microsoft/vscode-docs/docs/editor/testing.md

 ![Test Explorer view with test results](images/testing/test-explorer-view-test-results.png)

+> [!TIP]
-> **Tip**: You can navigate to the test code by double-clicking on the test in the Test Explorer view.
+> You can navigate to the test code by double-clicking on the test in the Test Explorer view.
 If you select a test that failed, the editor opens the test file, highlights the failed test, and shows the error message.

 If you have many tests, you can use the filtering options to quickly find the tests you're interested in.
 You can use the **Filter** button to filter tests by status or only show tests for the current file.
 You can also use the search box to search for specific tests by name or use the `@` symbol to search by status.